ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 6. dns_servers = (optional) A list of strings defining DNS server IP  to set for ALL vnets in the typology (overwrites ANY lower set DNS servers)

-7. tags = (optional) A map of strings defining any tags to set on ALL vnets and resource groups (Any tags set lower will be appended to these tags set here)
+7. tags = (optional) A map of strings defining any tags to set on ALL vnets and resource groups, VPN and Firewall (Any tags set lower will be appended to these tags set here)

 8. subnets_cidr_notation = (optional) A string defining what specific subnet size that ALL subnets should have - Defaults to "/26"